Pici pasta Street food

 Sauce will not cling.

-Finish pasta in the pan with sauce and add reserved pasta water to help the sauce bind to the strands.
+Finish the pasta in the pan with the sauce, and add reserved pasta water to help the sauce bind to the strands.

 Pasta Food in a Pan